necromancer26/necromancer26/README.md

 ## Platform | DevOps Engineer
 - 🌍  I'm based in Munich
 - ✉️  You can contact me at [contact@khalilchettaoui.space](mailto:contact@khalilchettaoui.space)
-- 🧠  I'm learning IoT and Edge Computing and trying stuff with Raspberry-Pis
+- 🧠  I'm learning IoT trying stuff with Raspberry-Pis
 ## About me
 - I love hiking and swimming if it's not freezing after a long week of work 🌲
 <img src="./hiking.svg" alt="gopher hiking" width="150"/>